MHA New Student Page

 Welcome to the MDCHS MHA New Student Page!

-This page has been created to provide you with information and due dates to help you prepare to join us in August.
+This page has been created to provide you with information and due dates to help you prepare to join us.
 We will continue to update and add information to this page, so check it often!

 File your FAFSA – Deadline 30 days before start of classes